fossabot/everpl/docs/source/developer/capability_list.rst

         Closes the Thing

-Open/Closed devices are devices that can be in either "open" or "closed" state.
+Open/Closed devices are devices that can be in either "opened" or "closed" state.
 The current state of those devices can be determined bу the value of the ``state`` field.
-In addition to the "open" and "closed" states there are two transitional states possible: "opening" and "closing".
+In addition to the "opened" and "closed" states there are two transitional states possible: "opening" and "closing".
 Actuator Open/Closed devices are able to be opened and closed with the ``open`` and ``close`` commands correspondingly.